 Focusing on prosecuting business torts and defending employers, Taylor is serious about representing business.

-Taylor has taken on private equity groups and pharmaceutical companies on behalf of small business and recouped money and other resources for big business when their vendors or employees made the mistake of thinking no one was watching.
-Simply stated, Taylor enjoys unwinding shady deals and exposing their makers.
+Taylor has taken on private equity groups and pharmaceutical companies on behalf of small business and recouped money for big business when their vendors or employees expected no one was watching.
+Taylor enjoys unwinding exploitative deals made under false pretense.

 Taylor believes the best intellectual capital comes from diversity and has endeavored to support this philosophy with a vibrant immigration practice.
 Taylor has represented businesses and family members in green card applications (IR and EB categories) and nonimmigrant visas categories, including: investors (E), skilled workers (H1-B), intra-company transfers (L), clergymen (R), witness protection (U), and asylum.

 Taylor is highly committed to growing a clean energy economy in South Carolina.
 Taylor has represented a major ratepayer in solar proceedings before the Public Service Commission of South Carolina and has planned public procurement and development of municipal solar installations.
 Taylor serves the solar trade as a member of the ‘E4 Carolinas Task Force for South Carolina Clean Energy Industries;’ serves city residents as an active member of the energy subcommittee of Greenville’s municipal sustainability board, ‘GRAC;’ and advocates for clean energy in Columbia as a member of an advisory committee for ‘Conservation Voters of South Carolina.’

 Outside of work, Taylor is passionate about his two sons and music.